 Goldman Environmental Prize Honors Six Heroes of the Environment

-The winners will be awarded the Prize at an invitation-only ceremony on Monday, April 28, 2014 at 5:30 p.m. at the San Francisco Opera House.
-The event will be streamed live online on the Goldman Prize's YouTube channel (www.youtube.com/goldmanprize).
-A ceremony at the Ronald Reagan Building and International Trade Center in Washington, D.C. will follow on Wednesday, April 30.
+The winners will be awarded the Prize at an invitation-only ceremony today at 5:30 p.m. at the San Francisco Opera House (this event will be live streamed online at www.goldmanprize.org/ceremony).
+A ceremony at the Ronald Reagan Building and International Trade Center in Washington, D.C. will follow on Wednesday, April 26 at 7:30 p.m.

 This year’s winners are: